 Long Railroad Bed trail, Philadelphia/Clayton/Redwood

 Info: Old railroad bed trail built on the old New York Central line.
 The trail is around 30 miles overall, forks go to Philadelphia, Clayton, and Redwood.
-For mileage charts see the Rivergate Wheelers chart and map and for history of the trail see History of the railroad that this was built on from Rivergate Wheelers.

 There are multiple places to park along the roads that criss-cross the trail, some with nearby parking areas and some not.

 A little bit on the background and history of the railroad this trail was built on, from Larry G.: “The rail line from Philly to Clayton was originally built as the Utica and Black River in the mid 1800’s.
-Any mileposts (not whistleposts, such as you have pictured on your trails page) you might find along that trail will probably have a “U” on them.
+Any mileposts (not whistle posts, such as you have pictured on your trails page) you might find along that trail will probably have a “U” on them.
 The number will be the distance from Utica.
 This was part of the same line that still runs from Utica to Lyons Falls, once ran from there through Glenfield to Lowville, and still runs from Lowville, through Carthage, to Philly.
 The Rome, Watertown and Ogdensburg took the line over from the U&BR, and the RW&O was itself eventually taken over by the Central.
-In its heyday, a lot of passenger trains travelled over the line each day, bringing folks to Clayton to vacation on the river, often in the huge hotels on the islands.”
+In its heyday, a lot of passenger trains traveled over the line each day, bringing folks to Clayton to vacation on the river, often in the huge hotels on the islands.”

 Another description from MTB_on_trails Mailing List Moderator:

-Directions: There is more than one entrance to the trail, you should be able to park along any of the roads that cross the trail as long as there are no “No Parking” Signs along the road.
+Directions: There is more than one entrance to the trail, you should be able to park along any of the roads that cross the trail as long as there are no “No Parking” signs along the road.

-Take Route 37 from Watertown and go past Pamelia.
+For one entrance take Route 37 from Watertown and go past Pamelia.
 The first entrance is around 4 or 5 miles from Pamelia on the right, a few feet before the corner for Route 136, right across from the old milk plant.
 Parking would be along the road or possibly at the milk plant if you were to ask them.
 There is a small sign marking the trail from this entrance.

 Another entrance would be to take Route 37 from Watertown and go past Pamelia.
 Find the Silver Street Road on the right.
 A short distance down Silver Street Road take a left onto Eddy Road (past Indian River Estates).
 Continue until you get to the River Road and take a left.
 A ways down you will find a turn-off with a boat launch and fishing area.
 Continue past that a bit and you will see an old railroad bridge on the right with a sign showing a picture of bicycle, a person walking, and a skier, as well as another sign (see pictures page).
 The trail goes across the road on the left toward Route 37 (and meets up with the above entrance, and at that point continues to the Clayton entrance, but with private land in between) and on the right over the old railroad bridge all the way to Philadelphia.